Puri: Snana Yatra

 Every year, on the Purnima day in the Hindu calendar month of Jyestha (June), the triad images of the Jagannath Temple are ceremonially bathed and decorated on the occasion of Snana Yatra.
 Water for the bath is taken in 108 pots from the Suna kuan (meaning: "golden well") located near the northern gate of the temple.
 Water is drawn from this well only once in a year for the sole purpose of the religious bath of the deities.
 After the bath the triad images are dressed in the fashion of the elephant god, Ganesha.
 Later, during the night, the original triad images are taken out in a procession back to the main temple but kept at a place known as Anasara pindi.
-After this the Jhulana Yatra is performed when proxy images of the deities are taken out in a grand procession for 21 days, cruised over boats in the Narendra Tirtha tank.
+After this the Jhulan Yatra is performed when proxy images of the deities are taken out in a grand procession for 21 days, cruised over boats in the Narendra Tirtha tank.